ButiTando/SolarProject/README.md

 # Photovoltaic System Measuring Device

-## (Note: This is a course project and most of the features and spicifications are derived from the project's specification.)

 ## Overview

 This system is designed to measure the performance of a photovoltaic (PV) module, including various environmental parameters and module efficiency.
 The device uses a UART interface for communication and allows both manual and automated measurement sequences, providing real-time feedback via LEDs and an LCD display.
 It supports system calibration and cleanness indicators based on the efficiency of the PV panel.